radicle-dev/radicle-upstream/DEVELOPMENT.md

 💡 *Don't forget to remove all `.only` methods from the tests before committing changes, otherwise these tests will be skipped on CI.*

-### GraphiQL explorer

-The introspective and self-docummenting nature of GraphQL allows us to easily explore our API by querying the proxy.
-For better developer ergonomics we include a [static version][gs] of [GraphiQL-explorer][ge].

-To see this in action:

-1. Start Upstream in development mode: `yarn start`.
-2. Launch GraphiQL from a separate shell: `yarn graphiql` or directly navigate to http://localhost:5000 in your browser.

-To see all the possible queries and query parameters, open the GraphiQL explorer sidebar simply by clicking the `Explorer` button.
-More extensive API documentation is provided in the `Docs` sidebar.
-You can navigate through all the queries and types by clicking on them.

-Annotations for queries, mutations, types and fields propagate from the proxy source into the `Docs` section automatically.

 ### Design System